 Court Rulings Evolve

-As the doctrine of piercing the corporate veil continued to evolve, subsequent court rulings refined and expanded upon the principles established in early case law, delving deeper into the complexities of corporate liability and accountability.
-These rulings demonstrated a heightened sense of judicial activism, as courts sought to address the nuances of corporate structures and their impact on environmental responsibility.
-In doing so, courts engaged in statutory interpretation, carefully examining the language and intent behind environmental legislation to determine the scope of corporate liability.
+Subsequent court rulings expanded upon these foundational principles, addressing the complexities of corporate structures and their impact on environmental responsibility.
+Courts engaged in careful statutory interpretation, examining the language and intent behind environmental legislation to determine the scope of corporate liability.

 Modern Application Emerges

-In recent decades, the doctrine of piercing the corporate veil has undergone significant refinement, leading to a modern application that more effectively holds corporations accountable for environmental wrongdoing.
-This evolution is critical in the context of climate governance, where the veil of corporate liability must be lifted to address the scale and complexity of environmental harm.
-The modern application of piercing the corporate veil is characterized by the following key features:
+In recent decades, the doctrine has undergone significant refinement, producing a modern framework that more effectively holds corporations accountable for environmental wrongdoing.
+This evolution is particularly relevant in climate governance, where complex corporate structures can obscure responsibility for large-scale environmental harm.
+The modern application is characterized by the following features:

 - Stricter scrutiny of corporate structures: Courts are increasingly willing to examine the internal workings of corporations to uncover evidence of wrongdoing.